avijeets/avijeets.com/_pages/about.md

 #### Hey!
 My name is Avijeet Sachdev, but you can call me Avi.

 I love tinkering with technology to turn impossibile ideas into tangible products, especially ones that can empower people.
 I am a Software Engineer in New York City, currently working as an iOS Engineer at [Healthfirst](http://healthfirst.org).
-My technical interests include Full-Stack web applications, iOS application development, and Internet of Things (IoT) systems.
-The languages I love to build applications with are Swift, Python, and Javascript.

-<img src="/images/pages/amoeba.jpg">
-*Amoeba Record Store in Los Angeles, CA*

 Furthermore, I have a deep appreciation for art that pushes the needle forward, speaks volumes subtly, and exudes creativity.
 I've spent countless hours exploring the diverse works of UI/UX design, music production, street photography, and fashion.
 A selected few artists that hold great influence on me are [A Tribe Called Quest](http://atribecalledquest.com/), [Madlib](https://www.stonesthrow.com/madlib), [Matt Stuart](http://www.mattstuart.com/photography), and [Ronnie Fieg](https://shop.ronniefieg.com/blogs/news).
 I am known to collect vinyl records and sneakers.

+<img src="/images/pages/amoeba.jpg">
+*Amoeba Record Store in Los Angeles, CA*

 <hr>